 David Millsap, Sheriff of Laclede County

-Captain David Millsap, BS., MS has 30-years of experience in the Criminal Justice Field.
-Captain Millsap has served as the Section Commander for Criminal Investigations, Special Investigations, Traffic Section and Patrol Section for the Springfield Police Department.
+Sheriff David Millsap, BS., MS has 38 years of experience in the Criminal Justice Field.
+He was elected Sheriff of Laclede County in 2017.
+Millsap retired as a Captain with Springfield Police Department.
+His last assignment was as the Division Commander for Criminal Investigations.
+As a lieutenant he commanded the Criminal Investigations Division , Special Investigations, Traffic Section and Patrol Section for the Springfield Police Department.
 He has supervised the Community Policing Unit, Patrol Unit and the Training Academy.
-Captain Millsap is recently retired from the Springfield Police Department where he served as Criminal Investigations Division Commander.
 He has worked as a patrol officer, detective and task force officer both for the Springfield Police Department and the Laclede County Sheriff’s Department.
 He also spent 10-years as the Juvenile Officer in the 26th Circuit Court.
-Millsap is an adjunct professor for Drury University in Leadership Development and Organizational Law and Policy.
-David and his wife Tammy live in Lebanon, MO and have two children and two grandchildren.
+Millsap has been adjunct professor for Drury University in Leadership Development and Organizational Law and Policy and taught criminal investigations at Evangel University.
+David and his wife Tammy live in Lebanon, MO and have two children and three grandchildren.

 Della graduated from the Southeast Missouri State University Law Enforcement Academy in May 2009.
 She graduated third in her class and was the first female recruit to be awarded the “Emergency Vehicle Driving Award”.
 Her Law Enforcement career with the Bollinger County Sheriff’s Office in May 2009.
 During that time, she served as a patrol deputy, jail administrator, sergeant, and was promoted to Detective Sergeant in 2013.

-She also served on the “SRT” Special Response Team, Cape Girardeau / Bollinger Major Case Squad, Child Death Review Board, and on the Internal Review Board.
+Della served on the “SRT” Special Response Team, Cape Girardeau / Bollinger Major Case Squad, Child Death Review Board, and on the Internal Review Board.
 Throughout her career, she has investigated hundreds of misdemeanor and felony cases including but not limited to, death/homicide investigations, property crimes, narcotics, and child molestation/abuse.
-In her spare time, she was allowed to re-open and investigate cold case child molestations ultimately gaining confessions and convictions on five of these cases.
-With additional training in interview/interrogations, crime scene investigations, evidence collection, and tactical operations, she was awarded “Deputy of the Year” in 2013for the State of Missouri and holds the honor of being first female officer to receive this award.
+With additional training in interview/interrogations, crime scene investigations, evidence collection, and tactical operations.
+Della was awarded “Deputy of the Year” in 2013 for the State of Missouri and holds the honor of being first female officer to receive this award.

-In 2016, Della joined the Department of Public Safety – Division of Fire Safety and received certifications as a Fire Investigator and a Computer Voice Stress Analyzer (CVSA) Examiner certification.
-She currently assists over twenty jurisdictions in Southeast Missouri with any investigations involving a fire or with any criminal investigations requiring use of a CVSA.
+In 2016, Della joined the Department of Public Safety – Division of Fire Safety and received certifications as a Fire Investigator, Fire Instructor 1, and a Computer Voice Stress Analyzer (CVSA) Examiner certification.
+She served over twenty counties in Southeast Missouri with any investigations involving a fire, explosion, or with any criminal investigations requiring use of a CVSA.

 As a Missouri native, she is honored to serve in her church as a member of a volunteer security team.
 She has been honored to speak to hundreds of women concerning domestic violence and loves serving in her community any chance she gets.

-Leah is currently an Auditor II with the Missouri Dept. of Agriculture since 2010.
-Her duties include the following; oversees inventory and financial stability of Grain Dealers and Warehousemen across the State of Missouri, complete field audits and investigations to confirm sufficient quality and quantity of grain to cover obligations, purchasing, contracting, licensing, bonds, insurance, and unlicensed grain activity, mediate disputes between parties and raining new employees.
+Leah is currently an Marketing Specialist with the USDA.
+(Auditor II with the US Dept. of Agriculture since 2010-2021).
+Her duties include the following; oversees inventory and financial stability of Grain Warehousemen across the United States, work with Examination staff completing field audits and investigations to confirm sufficient quality and quantity of grain to cover obligations, purchasing, contracting, licensing, bonds, insurance, unlicensed grain activity.

 She served as a Missouri Probation and Parole Officer for 2 years, and served as a Deputy Sheriff for 9 years with the Larimer County Sheriff’s Office in Colorado.